Amazon shares give up 2011 gains on profit concern

-Amazon.com Inc shares dropped to levels not seen since March Wednesday on concern that big spending and aggressive pricing by the No. 1 Internet retailer will hit profit during the crucial holiday season and well into next year.
+Dec 14 Amazon.com Inc (AMZN.O) shares slumped to levels not seen since 2010 Wednesday on concern that big spending and aggressive pricing by the No. 1 Internet retailer will hit profit during the crucial holiday season and well into next year.

-The shares slipped 30 cents to close at $180.21, but touched $170.25 earlier in the day.
-That put the stock at the lowest level since late March and left it in negative territory for the year.
+The shares were down 1.7 percent to $177.39 in afternoon trading.
+They touched $170.25 earlier in the day, putting them in negative territory for the year.

 As recently as mid-October, the shares hit a record $246.71, up more than 35 percent for the year to date.